December 17 in Pop Culture History

 1790 – The Aztec Stone (‘Sun Stone’) was excavated in the Zócalo, the main square of Mexico City.
 It is about 12 feet across and weighs about 24 tons.1835 – The Great Fire of New York took place in New York City in 1835, destroying hundreds of buildings and killing two people.

-1843 – Charles Dickens’ A Christmas Carol novella was published by Chapman and Hall.
+1843 – Chapman and Hall published Charles Dickens’s A Christmas Carol novella.
 It is one of the most well-known books and stories of all time.

 1880 -The Edison Electric Illuminating Company was incorporated to provide electric light to New York City.